 Each month, you’ll pay as much as you can towards your highest interest debt while making minimum payments on everything else.
 Over time, your high interest debts will be paid off, leaving only low interest debts.
 Month by month, you’ll continue attacking all of your balances until they are gone – and gone for good.

-While you may pay on some loans longer with this method, paying off high interest debts first (instead of your smallest balances) will save you more money in the long run.
+While you may pay on some loans longer with this method, using the debt repayment plan of paying off high interest debts first (instead of your smallest balances) will save you more money in the long run.

 Pay off debt faster with a 0% APR credit card.